Identity theft occurs when someone uses your personal information and impersonates you to commit fraud.

 10. Card skimming

 Criminals can use a card skimmer to steal personal information.
 A card skimmer is a device that can be placed over a card reader on an ATM or petrol pump.
 When someone pays with a debit or credit card, the card skimmer reads the information from the card's magnetic stripe and either stores the information or transmits it.
-A criminal can then use this information to create a clone of the card and make purchases.
+A criminal can then use this information to create a clone of the card and make purchases in your name.

 What happens to your personal information?